 Ref.
 Ref.
-Category Priority Complete By O1 Fire Safety Signs & Notices Low 19/Jan/2024 Finding/Observation Action/Recommendation The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
-Display 'Fire Door Keep residents storerooms at t Locked Shut' signage on the first floor level. two
+Category Priority Complete By 01 O1 Fire Safety Signs & Notices Low 11/Jan/2024 Finding/Observation Action/Recommendation The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
+'Fire Door Keep Locked Shut' signage is not displayed as required.
+Display a 'Fire Door Kee stairway cupboard fire do o Locked Shut' sign on the ur oor. nder